 In connection with a settlement agreement between the Corporation and with Traxys Europe SA, Mine2Market S. à r.l. and certain others (collectively the "Traxys Parties") in 2016 with respect to various outstanding claims arising from the time period when the Traxys Parties operated Galaxy's mining operations, the Traxys Parties settled their claim for US\$4.3 million of indebtedness in exchange for the issuance by the Corporation of an unsecured convertible debenture with US\$3.25 million aggregate principal amount (the "Traxys Debenture").
 On July 4, 2018, the Corporation and Traxys Europe SA entered an agreement whereby the Traxys Debenture was replaced with a new debenture (the "Traxys Replacement Debenture").
-The Traxys Replacement Debenture matures on November 20, 2021 and bears interest at 4% per annum interest, calculated and compounded annually, to be paid at maturity.
-The principal is convertible at the option of the holder into Common Shares at a conversion price of \$0.15(1) per Common Share, based on a pre-determined exchange rate of US\$1.00:\$1.35.
-The interest is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.35, at a conversion price per Common Share equivalent to the greater of \$0.15 and the Discounted Market Price (as defined by the Exchange) at the time of conversion, subject to acceptance of the Exchange.
-The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Traxys Replacement Debenture remains subject to standard anti-dilution adjustment provisions.
+The Traxys Replacement Debenture matured on November 20, 2021 and bore interest at 4% per annum interest, calculated and compounded annually, to be paid at maturity.
+The principal was convertible at the option of the holder into Common Shares at a conversion price of \$0.15(1) per Common Share, based on a pre-determined exchange rate of US\$1.00:\$1.35.
+The interest was convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.35, at a conversion price per Common Share equivalent to the greater of \$0.15 and the Discounted Market Price (as defined by the Exchange) at the time of conversion, subject to acceptance of the Exchange.